 Learning resources in the school include a 2.5 million clinical simulated hospital ward that replicates Fiona Stanley Hospital in Perth, and features rooms that mimic acute medical and surgical areas, a critical care area, a paediatric area and a general simulation room.

-Research is collaborative, high impact and informs educational practice to directly benefit the health of individuals, families and communities.
+Research is collaborative, high impact, and informs educational practice to directly benefit the health of individuals, families and communities.

 Leading education and research in health to achieve excellence in professional practice.
 We are committed to providing innovative learning environments to support educational needs, expectations and aspirations of our students, colleagues and partners.
-Our research is collaborative, high impact, informs educational practice to directly benefit the health of individuals, families and communities.
+Our research is collaborative, high impact, and informs educational and clinical practice to directly benefit the health of individuals, families and communities.

 POW nurses: a remarkable story of resilience